 Psychiatry Residency Research Training

-If you are interested in psychiatric research, the University of Maryland offers a wide range of experiences with world class researchers.
+If you are interested in psychiatric research, the University of Maryland offers a wide range of experiences with world-class researchers, with a very active department which is highly ranked nationwide in research grants and contracts, as well as scholarly output producing many highly-cited articles in leading journals.

-The Maryland Psychiatric Research Center (MPRC) on the Catonsville campus is internationally recognized for work in schizophrenia, neuroscience, neuropathology, psycho-pharmacology, brain imaging, clinical trials and psychopathology.
+The Maryland Psychiatric Research Center (MPRC) on the Catonsville campus is internationally recognized for work in schizophrenia spectrum disorders, neuroscience, psychopathology, psychopharmacology, brain imaging, and clinical trials.

-On the downtown campus, the Division of Psychiatric Services Research (DPSR) conducts applied research and policy studies on the delivery of services to adults with severe and persistent mental illnesses and to children with and at risk for serious emotional disturbances.
+At the downtown campus, the Division of Psychiatric Services Research (DPSR) conducts applied research and policy studies on the delivery of services to adults with severe and persistent mental illnesses as well as to children with serious affective or behavioral disturbances.
 The Translational Research Laboratories conducts research on mood and anxiety disorders, geriatrics, and psychoneuroimmunology.
-The department also maintains active research programs in childhood disorders.

 For those entering residency with an M.D./Ph.D. degree, we offer a Physician Scientist Track that provides protected research time and mentoring.